streamdal/plumber/README.md

 NOTE: If your messaging tech is not supported - submit an issue and we'll do our best to make it happen!

+## High Availability
+When running `plumber` in relay mode in production, you will want to run at least 2 instances of `plumber` - that way updates, maintenances or unexpected problems will not interfere with data collection.

+You can achieve H/A by launching 2+ instances of plumber with identical configurations.

+### Kafka
+You need to ensure that you are using the same consumer group on all plumber instances.

+### RabbitMQ
+Make sure that all instances of `plumber` are pointed to the same queue.

 ### Note on boolean flags
 In order to flip a boolean flag to `false`, prepend `--no` to the flag.